adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.addArray()` method
 This is a method that can be used in order to add one or more shares to the `shares` section of an instance of `ConfigGen`.

-- PARAMETERS: `input`
+- ARGUMENTS: `input`

   - PARAMETER `input`: it is an array of Javascript objects; an element of this array looks like this: `{ "name": "public", "path": "/share/public", "access": ["rw:user1", "ro:user2"] }`

 EXAMPLE:
 ```js